 In Iran, about 20,000 thalassemia patients have been registered until 2003.
 The disease has been spread all over the country, but it is more prevalent in the outlying parts of the Caspian Sea (Gillan, Mazandaran and Golestan), bordering parts of the Persian Gulf and Oman Sea (Bushehr, Hormozgan and Sistan-o-Baluchestan), and Khuzestan, Fars and South of Kerman provinces.
-In these areas, approximately 10% of the populations are $\beta$ -thalassemia carriers while in other parts of the country, 3% to 8% are the carriers of the gene.
+In these areas, approximately 10% of the populations are β -thalassemia carriers while in other parts of the country, 3% to 8% are the carriers of the gene.^{11,12} people.^{14,15} It is estimated 1,000 thalassemia major patients are born in Iran annually.
+Recent studies have shown that β -thalassemia mutations in Iran are different and heterogenic and there are more than 60 different mutations in different geographical regions of the country.16-19

-In Iran, there are about 2 to 3 million carriers.
-The national program for control of thalassemia was started in Iran in 1996 and since then the emergence of new cases has reduced and number of thalassemia major patients was 13,000 to 14,000 people.
-It is estimated 1,000 thalassemia major patients are born in Iran annually.
-Recent studies have shown that $\beta$ -thalassemia mutations in Iran are different and heterogenic and there are more than 60 different mutations in different geographical regions of the country.16-19
+In Iran, there are about 2 to 3 million carriers.13 The national program for control of thalassemia was started in Iran in 1996 and since then the emergence of new cases has reduced and number of thalassemia major patients was 13,000 to 14,000

 Due to the high proportion of consanguineous marriages and its impact on gene pool, the rate of severe forms of the disease has been increased.
 The proportion of consanguineous marriages in Iran is 38%, from which 27.9% are the consanguineous marriages between cousins.
-Consequently, it is very important to screen and identify rare mutations in our population.
+Consequently, it is very important to screen and identify rare mutations in our population.^{12,20}

-Because of the positive effects of thalassemia major prevention program, the number of newborns with $\beta$ -thalassemia has been decreased.
+Because of the positive effects of thalassemia major prevention program, the number of newborns with β -thalassemia has been decreased.
 Since the initiation of the program, 2819 couples underwent prenatal diagnosis (PND) in genetic laboratory network of Iran.
-Age analysis of patients with severe symptoms of thalassemia has shown significant decrease of the number of thalassemia major cases.
+Age analysis of patients with severe symptoms of thalassemia has shown significant decrease of the number of thalassemia major cases.14